 Agencies using the DTB program had access to 240 unique corrections training bulletins last year, providing a total of 8 hours of training.
 The 2019 summary report organizes the training topics into 11 categories and nearly 100 subtopics.
 The top categories were Inmate Management, Inmate Due Process, Emergency Planning, and Medical/Mental Health.
 The top subtopics were:

 - Inmate Discipline

-DTBs use a proven system of realistic and verifiable training to expose correctional officers to an agency’s policies and help them apply policy to real-world situations.
-The bulletins are authored by Lexipol’s Training Team and use scenarios to bring policy to life and enhance personnel understanding of their policies.
+DTBs use a proven system of solid, realistic, ongoing and verifiable training to expose correctional staff to their agency’s policies and improve their real-world decision making.
+These brief, scenario-based lessons are authored by Lexipol’s Training Team and enhance personnel understanding and retention of policies.

-“Our Training Team members are current and former corrections instructors and administrators, so they have a wealth of practical knowledge relating to critical topics such as mental health screening, the Prison Rape Elimination Act, use of force and inmate rights/due process,” says Don Weaver, Training Director for Lexipol.
-“We design our training bulletins to focus on a specific aspect of the agency’s policy and present them in the form of scenarios because we know this helps enhance learning retention—the corrections officers are being asked to consider how their policy works inside their facilities.”
+“Our Training Team members are current and former corrections administrators and instructors, so we benefit from a wealth of practical knowledge relating to critical topics,” says Don Weaver, Vice President of Policy and Learning Content for Lexipol.
+“We design our training bulletins to focus on a specific aspect of the agency’s policy, and also take into consideration current events and emerging trends.”

 To access the complete listing of 2019 topics, click here.